 Our booth, which was complete with a circular couch, large screen TV’s and gifts including free iPads encompassed the center of the ballroom.
 The goal?
 To engage complete strangers with the message of the Savior.
 Easy, right?

 I wasn’t surprised when many people passed me by, waving their hand, indicating that they were not interested in what I was offering.
-They looked at our booth which was all dressed up in red, like the blood of Jesus, and determined that they “didn’t want any”.
-But none of that mattered to me, I knew that we were supposed to be there and it was only a matter of time.
+They looked at our booth which was dressed up in red, like the blood of Jesus.
+They determined that they “didn’t want any”.
+But none of that mattered to me, I knew that we were supposed to be there, and it was only a matter of time.

 That day, among all those people, an older man with gray hair, unshaven and baggy clothes approached me.
 He wanted to know what this large, red booth was all about.
 I smiled and started to tell him about God’s Word and how we were trying to accelerate Bible translation and engagement with Scripture.
-I told him about the American sign language (ASL) Bible and how our partners were working on the Old Testament.
+I told him about the American Sign Language Bible and how our partners were working on the Old Testament.

 At that moment, his face changed.
 He told me that he was from Mexico and that he went to church as a boy, but that he never understood the interpreter in his church.
 He never understood, fully, what his parents, who were hearing, tried to teach him.
 He never understood what all this fuss was about.
 He then told me that he knew American sign language, but that his true heart language was really Mexican sign language and maybe that’s why he never really “got it”.

 I got really excited at that moment, because, as I explained to him, “we have portions of Scripture in Mexican Sign Language”.

 I opened the Deaf Bible app, selected Mexican sign language and set my phone on the counter for him to see the person, in my phone, signing.